 Dean Seagrave: ‘I’m just a fag with a gun who needs a chainsaw.
 And there’s an Argentine Home Depot!’

-David Sutcliffe stars as Dean Seagrave, a handsome thirty-something gay graphic novelist living in LA who is writer’s blocked for a follow-up to his successful debut graphic novel I was a Teenage Speed Freak.
-So his frank-speaking editor, Louise (Jennifer Coolidge), is hounding him and gives him an ultimatum.
+Dean has writer’s block, stumped for some time trying to produce a follow-up to his successful debut graphic novel I Was a Teenage Speed Freak.
+So his frank-speaking, in-your-face editor Louise (Jennifer Coolidge) is hounding him and gives him an ultimatum.

-Lonely and depressed, Dean flies off to Argentina to search for his Argentine boyfriend Pablo (Antonio Sabato Jr), who went out one night for cigarettes and never came back.
+Lonely and depressed, Dean flies off to Argentina to search for his boyfriend Pablo (Antonio Sabato Jr), who went out one night for cigarettes and never came back.
 But Pablo’s secretive, controlling mother (Sônia Braga), Pablo’s ex-lover Marcos (Leonardo Brzezicki), and Marcos’s enigmatic sister Sofia (Celina Font) – conspire to prevent him from finding Pablo.
 The whole story, we can guess, is the main character’s new graphic novel.
 Let me guess, it’ll be called Testosterone.

-The movie is however smartly, and fragrantly filmed David Moreton, who at least keeps it lively and surprising.
+The movie is however smartly, and fragrantly filmed by David Moreton, who at least keeps it lively and surprising.
 The bleak tone is awkward, too hot to handle maybe.
 It’s noticeable that the film first starts falling apart when the hero pulls a gun, and credibility is shaken, and then there’s a lot more unconvincing gun stuff, and murder thriller elements that don’t hold water.

 Okay then, several marks for trying and some marks for entertainment value.